GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 3. Follow the steps in the examples README.md files to provision the device credentials and build the client applications.
 4. Run `make` in the examples home folders.
 The `make` process automatically downloads the Google Root CA PEM file to the example directories.
 The file enables TLS when communicating with Cloud IoT Core.

-To securely connect to Cloud IoT Core, the [Google Root CA PEM file](https://pki.google.com/roots.pem) must be in the example directory.
-The `make`process automatically downloads the Google Root CA PEM file to the example directory.

 ### Cross-compilation

 Follow the steps below to perform the cross-compilation process.